Top cop shunts Khar police station head for negligence

-CP Rakesh Maria transferred Senior PI Vikas Sonawane to the local arms unit after it emerged that two of his juniors were allegedly involved in an extortion racket, and one of them refused to register a sexual abuse case
+CP Rakesh Maria transferred Senior PI Vikas Sonawane to local arms unit after it emerged that two of his juniors were allegedly involved in extortion racket, and one of them refused to register sexual abuse case

 Reacting to the alleged misdemeanours at the Khar police station, Commissioner of Police, Rakesh Maria, has transferred the head of the station, Senior Police Inspector Vikas Sonawane, for negligence.
 Sonawane’s juniors, API Subhash Samant and PI Mahendra Nerlekar, allegedly ran an extortion racket along with a builder and a local goon from Bandra to extract money from a real estate agent.

 API Subhash Samant gave the ACB a slip when they had set a trap to nab him in the act of accepting money